 \subsection{LIP estimation}

-In each winter, using the trained ML model, we process all available acquisitions that are at least $30\%$ cloud-free and generate pixel-wise classification maps (one per acquisition).
+Each winter, using the trained ML model, we process all available non-cloudy acquisitions and generate pixel-wise classification maps (one per acquisition).
 To recover the temporal evolution (per winter), the percentage of non-frozen pixels is computed from each classification map and is plotted on the $y$-axis against the acquisition time on the $x$-axis.
-Then, as in \cite{Tom2020_lakeice_RS_journal}, multi-temporal smoothing is performed as a post-processing step using a Gaussian kernel with standard deviation $0.6$ days and window width $3$ days.
-An example MODIS results timeline for lake Sils from winter 2006--07 is shown in Fig.~\ref{fig:LIP_curve_method}a.
-Results from different months are displayed with different colours, see the legend.
+Then, as in \cite{Tom2020_lakeice_RS_journal}, multi-temporal smoothing is performed using a Gaussian kernel with a standard deviation of $0.6$ days and window width of $3$ days.
+An example MODIS results (timeline) for lake Sils from winter 2006-07 is shown in Fig.~\ref{fig:LIP_curve_method}a.
+Results from different months are displayed in different colours, see the legend.

-In the post-processed timeline, we find all the potential candidates for the following four critical dates: FUS, FUE, BUS and BUE, see Table~\ref{table:phenology} for the corresponding definitions.
+After multi-temporal smoothing, we find all the potential candidates for the following four critical dates: FUS, FUE, BUS and BUE, see Table~\ref{table:phenology} for the corresponding definitions.
 Within a winter, it is possible that $>\!$~1 candidates exist per critical date which all satisfy the respective definition.
-In order to weed out some obviously spurious candidates, we enforce the constraint that the four dates must occur in the following chronological order: FUS$\rightarrow$FUE$\rightarrow$BUS$\rightarrow$BUE.
+To weed out some spurious candidates, we enforce the constraint that the four dates must occur in the following chronological order: FUS$\rightarrow$FUE$\rightarrow$BUS$\rightarrow$BUE.
 Then we exhaustively search for the optimal set of four dates among the remaining candidates.
-To that end, we fit a continuous, piece-wise linear \textit{"U with wings"} shape to the per-day values of percentage of non-frozen pixels, such that the fitting residuals $z$ are minimised (see example fit in Fig.~\ref{fig:LIP_curve_method}b, shown in cyan colour).
+To that end, we fit a continuous, piece-wise linear \textit{"U with wings"} shape to the per-day values of percentage of non-frozen pixels, such that the fitting residuals $z$ are minimised (see example fit in Fig.~\ref{fig:LIP_curve_method}b, shown in black colour).
 In detail, the loss function for the fit is defined as: